-11. Information Sharing and Regulatory Cooperation
+12. Information Sharing and Regulatory Cooperation

-To assist other regulatory authorities in regulatory matters, IIROC must share information and cooperate with:
+To assist the Commission and other regulatory authorities in carrying out their regulatory mandates, IIROC must share information and cooperate with:

 - (a) the Commission and any other securities regulatory authority, whether domestic or foreign; - (b) exchanges; - (c) self-regulatory organizations; - (d) clearing agencies; - (e) financial intelligence or law enforcement agencies or authorities; and - (f) investor protection or compensation funds, whether domestic or foreign.